danchoi/fredit/README.md

 ## Why fredit?

 On a current Rails project, I needed to delegate responsibility for improving the user interface to another person.
-This person:
+Let's call this person "Chad."
+Chad:

-* is not a Rails programmer
+* is not a Ruby or Rails programmer
-* knows HTML and CSS
+* but knows HTML and CSS
 * can make sense of ERB and Rails partials after a few minutes of explanation
 * can use a web browser interface to edit files

+One alternative here would be to set up a full development environment

 ## Install